-I grew up in Sicily with my mum's incredible caponata, so that's the one I'm sharing with you today.
+I grew up in Sicily with my mum's incredible caponata siciliana, so that's the one I'm sharing with you today.

-This classic Italian recipe is naturally dairy-free, gluten-free, and vegan, making a fantastic allergy-friendly option to serve at dinner parties and get-togethers.
+This classic Italian recipe is naturally dairy-free, gluten-free and vegan, making it a fantastic option to serve at dinner parties and get-togethers.

 WHAT IS CAPONATA?

-The classic Sicilian Caponata recipe is a vegetable stew (similar to a relish) made with simple veggies simmered in a distinctive sweet & sour sauce.
+The classic eggplant caponata is a vegetable stew (similar to a relish) made with simple veggies simmered in a distinctive sweet & sour sauce.

-Every family in Sicily follow its own recipe, but this traditional Sicilian aubergine dish should always include:
+Every family in Sicily follow its own recipe, but this traditional eggplant dish should always include:

-Some popular additions include tomato sauce or paste, bell pepper, sultanas or chopped almonds.
+Some popular additions include pinenuts, tomato sauce or paste, bell pepper, sultanas, or chopped almonds.

-The main ingredients of the caponata di melanzane, aubergine and celery, are cooked separately to preserve their texture and flavour.
+The main ingredients of the caponata di melanzane, eggplant and celery, are cooked separately to preserve their texture and flavour.

 Then, they are mixed together with the rest of the ingredients at the very end of the recipe.